kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 There are a lot more methods to define fallback endpoints, to map routes and HTTP methods to Delegates and Middlewares.

+If you want to create Middlewares that work an all request, like the `StopWatchMiddleware`, this will work as before on the `IApplicationBuilder`.
+If you have a Middleware that should work on a specific path or route, you should create a Map method  for it to map it to that route.
+It is not longer recommended to handle the route inside the middleware .
+With this approach the Middlewares are a lot more generic and they will work on multiple routes with a single configuration.

+I recently wrote a Middleware to provide a GraphQL endpoint in a ASP.NET Core application.
+I wrote a Middleware for it and I needed to rewrite it to follow the ASP.NET Core 3.0 way of routing.
+The old way would still work, but will handle the paths and routs separately from the new ASP.NET Core routing.

+Let's quickly see how it looks like to write a Middleware that supports the new endpoint routing: